Kikuyu grass is a perennial favourite for lawns throughout Australia.

 Atlas Turf has been supplying top quality instant Kikuyu turf for more than 30 years throughout the Sydney, South Coast, Central Coast and Hunter Valley regions of NSW.

-With a low, low price of $10.50 per m2 your new Kikuyu lawn won’t break the budget.
+As Kikuyu is one of the cheapest turfs available, your new Kikuyu lawn won’t break the budget.
 We also offer prompt delivery 6 days a week so your new Kikuyu instant lawn is only a phone call away.

 Kikuyu in Winter